dreger/audaciousfox.net/content/masthead.md

 url: /masthead/
 ---

 Written, edited, and produced by K.Q.
 Dreger.

-All content &copy; The Audacious Company LLC.
+All content copyright The Audacious Company LLC.
 Thanks for reading.

 ✌️